Candied Yams: How to Make Them Nice and Easy

 My recipe is simple.
 Just four ingredients and you are on your way to participating in a tradition many years in the making.
 Try it and then remix it to create you own family tradition.
 Here are some great variations found from around the web.

 LA is a plant-based advocate from the Bronx who is looking forward to finding new ways to add vegetables to her plate.
-Visit the Black Girls Eat Online Shop for merchandise and if you are ready to learn more about plant-based nutrition, check out the easy 5 day email class: Intro to Plant-Based Nutrition.
-Don’t forget to sign up below for updates!
+Here are some ways to stay connected.

 You can opt-out at any time.